 🥣 Ingredients and Notes

-Green Lentils: This is the protein source that we are using for this recipe.
-I like using green lentils in place of many meat sources, especially for this Sloppy Joe vegan version.
-I’ve seen others use meatless crumbles before but I find that these lentils bring a better texture and flavor, plus they are much healthier and not processed.
+Green Lentils: This is the protein source we use for this recipe.
+I like using green lentils instead of many meat sources, especially for this Sloppy Joe vegan version.

 Water: Used to cook the lentils.
 You could also use vegetable broth if desired.